adorsys/psd2-accelerator/ui/src/assets/docs/en/faq-page.md

 }
 ```

-Solution: Ask the PSU to create a new consent allowing you access the
+Solution: Either create a new certificate containing the role AIS and
-appropriate endpoints.
+embed this certificate in your request or decode your certificate and
+check the qcStatement which should contain "PSP_AI" in this case.